-Now you must love your enemies.
-For love’s sake you will surrender your last possessions, down to the last coat and the last shirt.
-(Matt.
-5:39–40) Now you will not pay back force with force.
+Now you must love your enemies (Matt.
+5:44).
+For love’s sake you will surrender your last possessions, down to the last coat and the last shirt (Matt.
+5:39–40).
+Now you will not pay back force with force.
 You will not resist evil by responding with evil.

 Can you not see what thwarts and destroys love?
-It is mammon.
-(Matt.
-6:24) You cannot serve both God and mammon; you cannot serve both ownership and love, nor both material worries and trusting love.
-Whoever heaps up possessions – whoever holds on to even the least private property for his own interest while his brothers and sisters are hungry and cold and lack a roof over their heads – has no love.
+It is mammon (Matt.
+6:24).
+You cannot serve both God and mammon; you cannot serve both ownership and love, nor both material worries and trusting love.
+Whoever heaps up possessions – whoever holds on to even the least private property for his or her own interest while brothers and sisters are hungry and cold and lack a roof over their heads – has no love.
 Because of this, Jesus says, do not gather property.
-Have nothing at all belonging to yourselves; have no hidden treasures or reserves anywhere.
-(Matt.
-6:19–20)
+Have nothing at all belonging to yourselves; have no hidden treasures or reserves anywhere (Matt.
+6:19–20).

-This love to God means love to all people, for God loves all and his heart is directed toward all.
-He is merciful to all and lets his sun shine on all and gives his rain to all.
-(Matt.
-5:45) A person who through the love of God has experienced new birth cannot judge anyone else; we must have faith for everyone.
-Jesus tells us: Do not judge others; love them.
-(Matt.
-7:1) Judgment means passing a final, conclusive verdict.
+This love for God means love for all people, for God loves all and his heart is directed toward all.
+He is merciful to all and lets his sun shine on all and gives his rain to all (Matt.
+5:45).
+A person who through the love of God has experienced new birth cannot judge anyone else; we must have faith for everyone.
+Jesus tells us: Do not judge others; love them (Matt.
+7:1).
+Judgment means passing a final, conclusive verdict.
 This you must never do.
 Love’s hope and faith’s trust must always leave open the way to return home, to be saved for God’s kingdom.

-The narrow gate through which you must enter is summed up in this evangelical counsel: Treat every person just as you would like to be treated yourselves, (Matt.
-7:13-14) and as you would like your dearest family members to be treated.
+The narrow gate through which you must enter is summed up in this evangelical counsel: Treat every person just as you would like to be treated yourselves and as you would like your dearest family members to be treated (Matt.
+7:13–14).
 This new justice is better than that of all the moralists and theologians.
-It is the narrow mountain path, the entry into the kingdom of God, the ascent to the city on the hill.
-(Matt.
-5:14) Love others as you love yourselves.
+It is the narrow mountain path, the entry into the kingdom of God, the ascent to the city on the hill (Matt.
+5:14).
+Love others as you love yourselves (Matt.
+22:39).
 Do this because you love God and because you have experienced that God loves each person.
 You take for granted that your own body, soul, and mind need caring for – so make it your business to care for everyone else’s in the same way.
-Only then will you find the door to God’s kingdom, following the narrow path that leads along the precipice upward to his city.
-(Matt.
-7:21–23)
+Only then will you find the door to God’s kingdom, following the narrow path that leads along the precipice upward to his city (Matt.
+7:21–23).